malomalo/bob_ross/README.md

         required for both.
 Offsets are not affected by % or other size operators.
       - `gravity` Gravity, options listed below
       - `sm` Smart crop, looks for features likely to draw human attention

+  - `D` Remove any metadata from the image

   - `E5772bd72` Sets the expiration of the link.
 The value is the current time in seconds, hex encoded.
 Once the specified time has passed the server will return a `410 Gone` HTTP status code.